Vietnam 2 Week Itinerary: South to North

-Vietnam is different to any other country I’ve travelled to.
-Less developed than Thailand and perhaps less visited, the country is both chaotic and tranquil in equal measure.
+Vietnam is less developed than Thailand and perhaps less visited, the country is both chaotic and tranquil in equal measure.
 The cities are crowded, busy and exciting, whilst the smaller towns and countryside are more relaxed and picturesque.

 It would honestly be impossible to condense the whole trip into one post, so here I have attempted to cover the highlights and key attractions in each places I visited which will hopefully give you some itinerary ideas for spending 2 weeks in Vietnam traveling South to North.